rawnly/splash-cli/docs/roadmap.md

 # Roadmap

+This file is a roadmap for who wants imrove this repo.

 This file is a roadmap for who wants improve this repo.

 Below you can see some **super cool** steps who this repo needs! :rabbit:

 ---

 - [ ] Add support for proxed users (See [`proxy`](branch-proxy) branch and [#9](https://github.com/rawnly/splash-cli/issues/9))
 - [ ] Review of all docs from someone who know how to write english better than me.
 - [ ] Make _this module_ faster and easier